oerdnj/dp2025/main.typ

 === SPHINCS#super[+]

-SPHINCS#super[+] @oswald_sphincs_2015 is a stateless hash-based signature scheme, which was submitted to the NIST post-quantum crypto project.
+SPHINCS#super[+] @oswald_sphincs_2015 is a stateless hash-based signature scheme.
 The design advances the SPHINCS signature scheme, which was presented at EUROCRYPT 2015.
 It incorporates multiple improvements, specifically aimed at reducing signature size. @bernstein_sphincs_2019

 The submission proposes three different signature schemes: